agrawal-prateek/Antitheft-Pro/README.md

-# Website to control Security system
+# A Security system

-Antitheft Pro is a Web App to control the security system.
-This website is made for product **Antitheft Pro**.
-This security system can be used to secure costly things like Jwellery, Money, Confidencial Documents etc. This Product can be used in **Banks, Showrooms, Jwellery Shops, Homes** etc.
+Antitheft Pro is security system.
+This is a software for that security system.
+This security system can be used to secure costly things like Jwellery, Money, Confidencial Documents etc. This Product can be used in `Banks`, `Showrooms`, `Jwellery Shops`, `Homes` etc. This security system is used for prevent thefting as some special functionalities to catch the theif.

-This product costs between Rs.
-20,000 to Rs.
-50,000.

 ### Requirements